North to Alaska: Shooting

 Shooting began in May 1960 under the title Go North.
 Most of the film was shot in Point Mugu, California.
 The Wayne and Granger "honeymoon" cabin scenes were filmed along steaming Hot Creek near volcanic Mammoth Mountain.
 Mt.
 Morrison appears in the background of many views.

-Production started without a completed script and the movie wound up being heavily improvised.
+Production started without a completed script, and the movie wound up being heavily improvised.
 John Wayne said during the shoot:

-I went to see Buddy (Buddy Adler, studio head at Fox) and Skouros (Spyros Skouros, president of Fox) and told them we didn't even have a finished script.
+I went to see Buddy (Buddy Adler, studio head at Fox) and Skouras (Spyros Skouras, president of Fox) and told them we didn't even have a finished script.
 They're supposed to have been preparing this thing for a year, but Adler tells me he'll whip it into shape personally in a few days.
 Then he takes off for London and Skouras heads for New York.
 Henry is a fine director, but he shouldn't have to be making up scenes ...
 Of course Marty Rackin and John Mahin, who were supposed to produce and who worked on the script, left the picture to do television.
 Then the writers strike came along.
 I guess the studio thought the strike would be ended before we started the picture.
 All I know is, I'd go broke if I tried this in an independent production.

-Ben Hecht who frequently worked with Hathaway was brought in as a script doctor.
+Ben Hecht, who frequently worked with Hathaway, was brought in as a script doctor.

 "This is great", Ernie Kovacs told a journalist as he lounged by a pool.
-"I've been here since 9 this morning and we're behind schedule, so I haven't even put on my costume.
+"I've been here since 9:00 this morning and we're behind schedule, so I haven't even put on my costume.
 I didn't do anything during the actors' strike and now I'm back at work and I'm still not doing anything.
 It's a great way to make a living."

 Fabian enjoyed working with John Wayne.
 "What you saw is what you got", recalled the singer.
 "He was incredible.
 He was very nice to me."

-Capucine filmed a realistic no-foam bath while being serenaded by Fabian: this scene sneaking through nearly 3 years before Jayne Mansfield officially broke the mainstream nudity ban.
+Capucine filmed a realistic no-foam bath while being serenaded by Fabian; this scene was sneaking through nearly three years before Jayne Mansfield officially broke the mainstream nudity ban.

 Stewart Granger's marriage to Jean Simmons ended during filming.
 A divorce was granted in August 1960.

-The head of studio Buddy Adler died midway through production.
-The movie finished filming by August 1960, was edited through September and released in November.
+The head of studio, Buddy Adler, died midway through production.
+The movie finished filming by August 1960, was edited through September, and released in November.